PolishedTomato/swiftUI-100-days/README.md

+SwiftUI Day 98

+@Environment\.dynamicTypeSize) to read device's type size.

+group() are layout neutral so we can use typeSize and device space to determine what layout to use(H/STack)

+.dynamicTypeSize(...DynamicTypeSize.xxxLarge) modifier to limit text size from small up to xxxlarge.Usefull when text size is too large that it will break the UI.

+/////////
 SwiftUI Day 97(Snow Seeker)

 static let in struct are automatically lazy in swift which doesn't load in memory until needed.